-GAAP net income excluding the deferred Revenue write-off related to the Hay Group acquisition and adjusted to exclude the effects of restructuring charges, management separation charges, integration/acquisition costs and the write-off of debt issuance costs (on an after tax basis) and adjusted to eliminate the effect of currency fluctuations by translating fiscal 2017 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2017, divided by average stockholders' equity plus average outstanding debt.
+Adjusted Return on Invested Capital (as approved for purposes of setting KPIs for the bonus plan) is defined as GAAP Net Income, as reported in the Company's Form 10-K, excluding the deferred Revenue write-off related to the Legacy Hay Group acquisition and adjusted to exclude the tax impact associated with the US Tax Act, restructuring (recoveries) charges, net, integration / acquisition costs, management separation costs and the write-off of debt issuance costs (all on an after tax basis), and adjusted to eliminate the effect of currency fluctuations by translating fiscal 2018 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2018, divided by average stockholders' equity plus average outstanding debt.
+In fiscal 2018, there were no deferred Revenue write-off adjustments related to the Legacy Hay Group acquisition and actual results did not include any management separation costs or write-offs of debt issuance costs.